akondas/arkadiuszkondas.com/site/_posts/2018/2018-02-19-design-patterns-strategy.md

 ---
 layout: post
 title: Design Patterns - Strategy
-description: "One of the main assumptions of good project programming is the 'Open/closed principle' principle, which says that classes should be closed for modification, but open to extension.
+description: "One of the main assumptions of good project programming is the 'Open/closed' principle, which says that classes should be closed for modification, but open to extension.
 The strategy pattern allows you to easily maintain this standard in your code."
 sources:
 	-
 		- "https://en.wikipedia.org/wiki/Open/closed_principle"